 Can I Add Other Foods to My Vacuum-Packed Jars of Salad?
 It’s the number-one question I get asked.
 Although I’ve answered this question many times, in bits and pieces here and there, I decided it was time to devote an entire post to the subject.

 Many have tried adding other foods to my basic vacuum-packed Salad in a Jar.
-Some add a few vegetables–carrots, cucumbers, or cherry tomatoes and the like.
-Others go hog wild and put dressing in the bottom, then chopped veggies or fruit, maybe some herbs or spinach, and finally, a layer of lettuce.
-They are not vacuum-packed so they won’t store longer than 2-3 days, depending on the contents.
-If they do vacuum-pack, long-term (as in over a week) storage is usually compromised.
+They are not vacuum-packed which means they usually won’t store longer than 2-3 days, depending on the contents.
+If they do vacuum-pack, long-term freshness is compromised by the added ingredients.

-Romaine lettuce is what I use for best results.
+Romaine lettuce, especially the hearts, give the best results.
 Radicchio also holds up well.
 Spinach, butter lettuce, mixed greens, and the like are too fragile to store for a week under vacuum pressure.

 As a result of all the questions I got, I started experimenting.
 The conclusions that follow are more philosophical than scientific.